hossamelmansy/computer-algorithms/README.md

 # Computer Algorithms

-Electron app that contains multiple computer algorithms written in both Python and C++, used to demonstrate how these algorhtims works.
+Electron app that contains multiple computer algorithms written in both Python and C++, used to demonstrate how these algorithms works.

 ## Algorithms implemented
 **BruteForce**